rugveddanej/rugveddanej/README.md

 </p>

 - [**LunaYTDownloader**](https://github.com/rugveddanej/LunaYTDownloader)
-  LunaYTDownloader is a powerful tool designed to seamlessly download YouTube videos in various formats and resolutions directly to your device using Termux, with unmatched speed and reliability.
+  LunaYTDownloader is a powerful tool designed to seamlessly download YouTube videos in various formats and resolutions directly to your device using Termux.

 <p align="center">
   <a href="https://github.com/rugveddanej/LunaYTDownloader">